Council announces election of board officers to serve until May 2025

 Herbert had been serving as a temporary recreation representative for the past year while the while the council solicited interest from recreational organizations to potentially fill the seat.
 Herbert previously represented the City of Seward from 2013 to 2015.
 He is also the current chair of the Council’s Oil Spill Prevention and Response Committee.

-The new coalition’s mission is to promote the enhancement, preservation, and protection of the recreational resources of Prince William Sound and areas affected by the Exxon Valdez oil spill.
+The new coalition’s mission is to assist the Prince William Sound Regional Citizens’ Advisory Council in promoting environmentally safe operation of the Alyeska Pipeline Terminal and associated tankers in a manner that will protect the natural recreational resources of Prince William Sound and other areas affected by the Exxon Valdez oil spill.

 The three founding members of the coalition are the Prince William Sound Stewardship Foundation, the Valdez Adventure Alliance, and the Friends of Kachemak Bay State Park.
 The group welcomes other organizations who promote recreation in the Exxon Valdez oil spill region.